 - 2020-21 Pricing Quantities Forecasting Methodology (PDF)

-We pay embedded generators the cost of the locational component that would have been payable to the transmission network service provider had an eligible embedded generator not been connected to the network.
+The network charges for embedded generation connections are calculated on an individual basis.
+We also pay embedded generators the equivalent of the locational transmission network charges that would have been payable to the transmission network service provider had the embedded generator not been transferring energy into the distribution network.
 Download our Avoided Transmission Use of System Calculation Methodology (PDF) to find out more.

 Frequently asked questions